 The Secretariat is also a member of the:

 - OIEC (Catholic International Education Office)

 His Grace the Archbishop of Malta appoints a Delegate for Catholic Education who is responsible for the overall running of the Secretariat.
-Rev Dr Charles Mallia hold this role and is supported by Dr Ian Mifsud, as Director for Curriculum and Standards.
-Service Managers sustain the work of the respective Directors by managing the various services provided by the Secretariat in schools:
+Rev Dr Charles Mallia holds this office and is supported by Dr Ian Mifsud, as Director General.
+Directors and Assistant Directors sustain the work of the Delegate and Director by managing the various services provided by the Secretariat in schools: